steveloughran/formality/styleguide/styleguide.md

 JVMs may be: the classic "sun" JVM; OpenJDK, IBM JDK, or other JVMs based off the sun source tree.
 These tend to differ in

-* heap management.
+* Heap management.
-* non-standard libraries (`com.sun`, `com.ibm`, ...).
+* Non-standard libraries (`com.sun`, `com.ibm`, ...).
 Some parts of the code —in particularly the Kerberos support— has to use reflection to make use of these JVM-specific libraries.
 * Garbage collection implementation, pauses and such like.

 Operating Systems vary more, with key areas being: